 Enjoy a side of history with your skiing at Yosemite Ski and Snowboard Area, California’s oldest downhill skiing area.
 Located off of the park’s Glacier Point Road, lifts here serve 10 runs, and there are also more than 90 miles of marked trails for cross-country skiing or snowshoeing.
 For an unforgettable winter experience, you can even cross-country ski a 10.5-mile trail to Glacier Point, which overlooks Yosemite Valley, Half Dome, and Yosemite Falls.

-Where to stay: Built in the 1920s, The Majestic Yosemite Hotel has been painstakingly renovated to preserve its heritage.
+Built in the 1920s, The Ahwahnee (formerly called The Majestic Yosemite) has been painstakingly renovated to preserve its heritage.
 This AAA Four-Diamond property is located within the park and listed on the National Register of Historic Places.

 Grand Canyon National Park, Arizona